-What can funders do to apply a climate lens to disaster and emergency response programs?
+What can funders do to apply a climate lens to disaster and emergency response programs? → Support organisations that provide emergency housing and accommodation to prepare for responding to climate impacts like heatwaves and floods - for example, by providing emergency shelter at scale.

-- → Fund climate change adaptation and coordinated emergency response to ensure preparedness before emergencies strike, such as advocacy for improved governance, nature-based solutions or resilient infrastructure. - → Support organisations that provide emergency housing and accommodation to prepare for responding to climate impacts like heatwaves and floods for example, by providing emergency shelter at scale. - → Ensure disaster recovery funding considers climate projections, rather than rebuilds based on past conditions, for example, are flood levies increased as rainfall patterns change, or bushfire zones mapped to future risks.
+→ Ensure disaster recovery funding considers climate projections, rather than re-builds based on past conditions, for example, are flood levies increased as rainfall patterns change, or bushfire zones mapped to future risks.

-- → Commission research into the outcomes of disaster response initiatives, making sure the scope includes considering climate change and the recommendations incorporate projected future climate impacts. - → Ensure that programs replacing white goods after disasters apply minimum energy efficiency ratings to reduce electricity costs as well as carbon emissions. - → Provide funding to low-income community representative organisations to conduct climate resilience planning and implementation so that the impacts of climate disasters are lessened. - → Ask organisations you already fund how climate change is affecting (or will affect) them and if they need support to adapt.
+→ Commission research into the outcomes of disaster response initiatives, making sure the scope includes considering climate change and the recommendations incorporate projected future climate impacts. → Ensure that programs replacing white goods after disasters apply minimum energy efficiency ratings to reduce electricity costs as well as carbon emissions.

+Provide funding to low-income community representative organisations to conduct climate resilience planning and implementation so that the impacts of climate disasters are lessened.

+→ Ask organisations you already fund how climate change is affecting (or will affect) them and if they need support to adapt.